 First, you can eat or drink 15 to 20 grams of fast-acting carbohydrates or carbs.
 They are sugar molecules or sugary foods without protein or fat that are easily converted to sugar in the body.
 Thus, you can always take some glucose tablets or gel, fruit juice, soft drinks, honey, and regular sugary candy.

-Once you make sure to eat or drinks to reinforce your blood sugar.
+Once you make sure to eat or drink to reinforce your blood sugar.
 You have to recheck your blood sugar levels 15 minutes after treatment.
 If blood sugar levels are still under 70 mg/dL (3.9 mmol/L), eat or drink another 15 to 20 grams of fast-acting carbohydrate, and recheck the blood sugar level in 15 minutes.
 Repeat these steps until the blood sugar is above 70 mg/dL (3.9 mmol/L).
 And once your blood sugar becomes normal again go ahead and eat a snack or meal that can help you stabilize it and replenish your body’s glycogen stores.

 Immediate Treatment of Severe Hypoglycemia